 To determine whether you’re suffering from anxiety, your doctor should perform an in-depth screening of your mental and physical health.
 Your doctor should rule out depression, ADHD, or a specific phobia, all of which can look like GAD.
 Certain physical conditions, like thyroid disorders or heart conditions, can also mimic anxiety-like symptoms.
 Your doctor can rule out most of these with simple blood and urine tests — though some more complicated conditions may require x-rays or physical stress tests.

 Substance abuse may also lead to anxiety-like symptoms, so don’t be surprised if your doctor questions your use of substances.
 Patients with a history of substance abuse are at increased risk if they mix illicit substances with the prescription medications used to treat anxiety, so it’s important for doctors to have the full picture before beginning treatment.

-When drugs are involved, it’s important for your doctor to figure out which came first: the anxiety or the addiction.
+When drugs are involved, it’s important for your doctor to figure out which came first.
 In many cases, an existing anxiety disorder leads a patient to “self-medicate” with substances.
-However, even if the substance abuse preceded the anxiety, treating an addiction will likely not eradicate all symptoms.
+However, even if the substance abuse preceded the anxiety, treating the negative habit will likely not eradicate all symptoms.
 In either scenario, your doctor should devise a treatment plan that focuses on both the anxiety and the substance abuse as stand-alone problems.

 Treatment Options for Anxiety

 Following a diagnosis of GAD, treatment should begin immediately to stop negative side effects from disrupting your life.
 Anxiety treatment shouldn’t take a one-size-fits-all approach, but most doctors recommend two main treatments: psychotherapy and medication.

 Several types of medications are used to treat general anxiety: